 The Waterman Edson is named in honour of the founder of the company.
-The Edson is an exception pen in the design as well as the materials and workmanship.
+The Edson is an exception pen in the design as well as materials and workmanship.

 Fountain pens are amazing creations

-Pens are fascinating.
-While you may look at a pen and think: what's so complex about this thing?
-There is a high degree in complexity in the pen as well as the nib.
-The pen itself is made up of many differents.
-They have to cut to precision size.
+Fountain pens are fascinating.
+You may look at a fountain pen and think: what's so complex about this thing?
+Well there is a high degree in complexity in the pen ans the nib.
+The pen itself has many different parts each needing to be cut a precise size.
 Each part whether it be a ring or a section that screws into another must be precise.
 A pen is very tactile.
 If there is anything not right, you will feel it in you hand.

 There are two things about owning a fountain pen that make it very different from the disposable ball point pen.
 First, it becomes "your" pen.
 You carry it around with you.
 It becomes one of your possessions.
 It generally is not an item that you lend out to others.
 Second, the writing experience comes down to the experience of the nib and the ink flowing across the paper.

 Pens in some form have been around for a long time.
 Whether quills, or sticks with iron nibs for dipping, pens have been an important part of communication.
 In terms of actual pens, at first they pens had a steel nib, then dipped in ink.
-The pen was used at one's desk.
-Or, ink, bottles, blotting powder or paper were transported with the person to set up a writing desk - possible, but not really that mobile.
+The writer would use ink bottles, blotting powder or pape and a writing desk - possible, but not really that mobile.